nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 GraphQL development and helped to surface the need of improving tooling we use to extend the new API.

-This document describes the work that is need to build a stable foundation that will support our development efforts and a large-scale usage of the [GraphQL API](https://docs.gitlab.com/ee/api/graphql/index.html).
+This document describes the work that is needed to build a stable foundation that will support our development efforts and a large-scale usage of the [GraphQL API](https://docs.gitlab.com/ee/api/graphql/index.html).